centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-cisco-ssms-restapi.md

 #### ```UNKNOWN: 500 Can't connect to api.ssms.com:443```

-This error message means that the Centreon Plugin couldn't successfully connect to the Cisco Meraki API.
+This error message means that the Centreon Plugin couldn't successfully connect to the Cisco SSMS API.
 Check that no third party device (such as a firewall) is blocking the request.
 A proxy connection may also be necessary to connect to the API.
 This can be done by using the ```--proxyurl``` option in the command.